uctv9805/msp-2-memory/README.md

 3. In the Source section, select Main branch from the drop-down menu then click Save.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

-    Click here to be directed to the live site [Ash Marshall Design](https://uctv9805.github.io/char-design-portfolio/)
+    Click here to be directed to the live site [Find My Designs](https://uctv9805.github.io/msp-2-memory/)

 # Credits